captn3m0/captn3m0.github.com/_posts/2014-07-11-back-to-rails.md

 I'm coming back to rails after such a long time, I thought I'd document some of the cool new features that I've found in rails this time around.

+##Spring

-**Spring** - One of the major discomforts of working with rails on the command line was that it is *heavy* and *slow*.
+One of the major discomforts of working with rails on the command line was that it is *heavy* and *slow*.
 Spring works behind the scenes on the second issue, namely speed.
 Here's how the project's README describes itself: